Office Address

 As per Rule 3(zb) of the Medical Devices Rules, 2017, a "medical device" means:

-1. Substances used for in vitro diagnosis and surgical dressings, surgical bandages, surgical staples, surgical sutures, ligatures, blood and blood component collection bags with or without anticoagulant;
+1. Substances used for in vitro diagnosis and surgical dressings, surgical bandages, surgical staples, surgical sutures, ligatures, and blood and blood component collection bags with or without anticoagulant.

 3. Devices notified from time to time as medical devices by the Central Government.